ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/index.md

 ---
 layout: default
 ---
-# My Hexapod ROS 2 Dev Journal

-Welcome to my page for the ROS 2 Hexapod project!

-## About me:
-My name is Orlando Gordillo.
-I was born in the small town Laredo, Texas.
-I have a B.S. in Computer Science from the University of Texas at El Paso.
-I have 10 years industry experience doing Robotics Operations and Software Development.

-I've always been curious to learn about ROS and I've now officially started my journey.
-My personal goal is to contribute to the fast growing world of humanoid robotics and their intergration into our everyday lives.
-I know this robot is not exactly humanioid or even humanoid-ish, but this Hexapod is a start into ROS and distributed Robotics.
-The lessons here will translate to the more advanced robotics topics I hope to undertake.
+# How to convert the Freenove Hexapod Robot into a ROS2 Robot 🤖

 ---

-## My Project Journal
+## Project Blog

-In my posts I'll include updates, videos, and technical deep dives as I work on the robot.
+In my posts I'll include updates, videos, struggles, and technical deep dives as I work through the project.

 <ul>
   {% for post in site.posts %}